Key messages

 Exploiting natural resources creates jobs and adds to economic wealth.
 Coal is the EU’s most abundant energy resource.
 In these times of economic recovery, we can look forward to a transition fuelled by coal, not dirty old coal of the past, but with modern clean coal technologies fit for the 21st century and in use today in Europe.

-Abundant, affordable and available: in the EU, 92% of our non-renewable energy reserves lie in coal beds.
+Abundant, affordable and available: in the EU, 96% of our non-renewable energy reserves lie in coal beds.

-Competitive energy: without inter-fuel competition from coal, we would be faced with much higher energy prices for industrial and residential electricity.
+Competitive energy: without inter-fuel competition from coal, we would be faced with much higher prices for industrial and residential electricity.

 Most hippodrome